wurli/tidyverse-dev-bot/news-files-annotated/broom.md

 !begin-bullets-35!

+-   !begin-bullet!
--   Fixes failing CRAN checks due to new matrix classing in R 4.0.0
+    Fixes failing CRAN checks due to new matrix classing in R 4.0.0 !end-bullet!

 !end-bullets-35!